centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/secure-your-map-platform.md

 </Tabs>

-Centreon MAP server is now configured to respond to requests from HTTPS at port 8443.
+Centreon MAP server is now configured to respond to requests from HTTPS:
+- at port 9443 for MAP,
+- at port 8443 for MAP (Legacy).

 To change the default port, refer to the [dedicated procedure](advanced-configuration.md#change-centreon-map-server-port).